 Viewing logs

-Logs are primarily consumed in either an interactive ("online") context with a live device, or in an "offline" context with logs collected from past execution of a device.
+Logs are primarily consumed in either an interactive online context with a live Fuchsia target device or in an offline context with logs collected from past execution of a device.

-All logs have a timestamp attached, which is read from the monotonic clock when recording the message.
-There are many ways that a LogSink can receive messages in a different order than indicated by their timestamps.
+All logs have a timestamp attached, which is the time since booting the device and recording the log message.
+A reader may receive messages in a different order than indicated by their timestamps.

 Online